Pattu Rajagopalan

-She has performed over 1000 concerts, especially in the Annamacharya Project and the Dharma Prachara Parishad of TTD, Tirupati and Tirumala.
+She has performed over 1000 concerts, especially in the Annamacharya Project and the of TTD, Tirupati and Tirumala.
 She is running two institutions, Abhirama Bhakta Mandali and Shruti Laya School of Music in Tirupati.
 For the last 40 years, she has trained over 2000 students of all ages in India and 100 students in the U.S., in keerthanas, bhakti sangeetham, bhajans, Annamacharya songs, and slokas in many languages.
 Ten of her disciples are now performing vocal artists.
 She has been invited to judge in musical competitions conducted at Sri Venkateshwara College of Music and Dance, the Annamacharya Project, the Hare Rama Hare Krishna Institution, and various schools in Tirupati.
 Recently, she was invited to act as a judge at the Papanasam Sivan Music Competition conducted by the Sivan Fine Arts Academy, Chennai on 7–8 May 2011 in San Jose and Sunnyvale, CA, USA.
 Pooja Viswanath studied with her.

 Her distinctions include, Best Teacher Award and the title 'Sangeetha Saraswati,' from Sri Venkateshwara Social and Cultural Organization, Tirupati.
 Of late, she has performed in the 'Nadha Neerajanam' program of TTD Tirupati on 3 October 2009 and the 1st Anniversary celebration of the same program on 15 August 2010 at Tirumala.
 She participated in the "Sahasragala Sankeerthanachana" conducted by Silicon Andhra during the Sri Tallapaka Annamacharya 603rd Jayanthi celebrations, at the Sunnyvale Hindu Temple, CA, USA on 12 May 2011.
 Thus, her musical career has spread over 60 years.